Mercury Cougar: Body design

 The second-generation Cougar carried over both the hardtop and convertible body styles from its predecessor.
 Sharing its roofline with the Mustang hardtop, the Cougar received a large "flying buttress" C-pillars, extending into the rear fenders.
 To distinguish the model line from the Mustang, the Cougar adopted multiple design elements from larger Mercury vehicles.
-In place of a split grille, the front fascia was styled with a prominent center section (in line with the Mercury Cyclone and Ford Thunderbird) including a waterfall-style grille.
-In a break from the previous generation, hidden headlamps were abandoned (replaced by four exposed headlamps).
+In place of the inset rectangular grille of the Mustang, the front fascia was styled with a prominent radiator-style grille flanked by four headlights (now exposed).
 The taillights adapted simpler trim, set horizontally within the bumper (in line with full-size Mercury vehicles).

 For 1972, the Cougar underwent few substantial changes to the interior or exterior.
-For 1973, the front fascia underwent an update; to include a 5-mph bumper (required for 1973), the front bumper was reshaped and enlarged, requiring a redesign of the grille.
-To improve the crashworthiness, the design added three inches to the overall length.
-As it was the final year of the generation, the rear bumper was largely unchanged, receiving only minor revisions to the taillamp lenses.
+For 1973, the front fascia underwent an update to include a federally required 5-mph bumper to improve crashworthiness; the new design added three inches to the overall length.
+Larger and straighter than before, the new bumper required a redesign of the grille (no longer extending into the bumper line).
+As the model line was in its final year, the rear bumper was largely unchanged, receiving only minor revisions to the taillamp lenses (a 5 mph rear bumper was not required until 1974).